 Barbara Bova, a retired teacher at Jamesville-Dewitt High School, records the notes from our monthly meetings.

 Penny Hart is our Vice President.
 She is a native Syracusan and a licensed United Methodist pastor and chaplain at Elderwood at Birchwood.
+Now Interim Pastor at St. Paul’s United Methodist Church in Syracuse, her previous appointments were at the Liverpool 1st UMC, Gethsemane UMC, Rockefeller UMC, and Apple Valley UMC.
 She has been a volunteer with Contact hotline, worked as a facilitator for its school program and coordinated its Teen Talk radio show.
-Penny is married with three children, nine grandchildren and one great-grandchild.
+Penny is married with three children, eight grandchildren and five great-grandchildren.

 Luann M. Healy was born on Long Island and relocated to Syracuse in 1992.
 She is currently the Chief Operating Officer for Central New York Services, Inc., in Syracuse.
 Her interests include history with an emphasis on genealogy, as well as reading and photography.
 Luann is an avid hiker and an animal activist.
 Music and dance are also pastimes she enjoys.
 She is of the Christian faith tradition.
 Luann served us many years as our treasurer.